 The enthusiasm of some of the church leaders was wearing thin and so Paul touched on the issue of respect for those over us in the Lord.
 He also was aware of sexual immorality in the church, and so addressed this issue as well.

-Bibliography: Commentaries - 1 & 2 Thessalonians
+English Commentaries on 1 & 2 Thessalonians